ShresthaRujal/python_basics/README.md

 # python_basics

 It only includes the Basics of pythone language.
-It's only to compare other programming language(Java).
+It is only notes of changes in comparision to other programming language(Java).